 Attacks have been both carefully planned and spontaneous.
-Some Jihadists have received instructions from the leaders of the Islamic State (ISIS), while others have been inspired by the message of ISIS.
-In a speech on 22 September 2014, a Syrian ISIS spokesman, Abu Muhammad
+Some Jihadists have received instructions from the leaders of the Islamic State (ISIS), while others have been inspired by the

 50 Snellman, O., Seikkula, J., Wahlström, J. & Kurri, K. (2014) Special features of mental health and psychological problems of adult asylum seekers and refugees.
 Journal of Social Medicine.
 (51): 203-222.